 Excited for your visit to Balik Pulau in Penang?

 So that’s all for the Balik Pulau Penang itinerary!
 I hope it helped you in planning your visit or at least inspired you a little.
 As always, feel free to comment below if you have any questions or feedback.
-If it’s your first time in Penang, and you’re unsure of where to stay, check out this post.
+If it’s your first time in Penang, see this post to find out where you should stay in Penang.
 Happy traveling!